Chemours Company FC, LLC

 WVDEP acknowledges that an evaluation of multiple alternatives is not always necessary, particularly if a remedy decision can be determined based on previous investigations, remedial actions and RCRA site characterization investigations.
 In this case, a review of several investigation reports that documented sources of contamination had been identified and remediated.
 Because of the aggressive approach taken by the Facility in addressing environmental problems through IMs and ICs, the only environmental concern to be addressed is site related groundwater contamination.

 WVDEP’s proposed remedy for this site is comprised of a program of monitored natural attenuation in conjunction with the continued control, capture, and treatment of contaminated groundwater and the implementation of institutional controls (“ICs”).

 As part of the Final Remedy WVDEP will require the Facility to provide assurances of financial responsibility for completing the Remedy.
 Financial Assurance details for RCRA CA will be incorporated into the WVDEP-issued RCRA Permit after the Final Remedy is approved.

-The DuPont Washington Works is located in Washington, West Virginia, approximately 7 miles southwest of Parkersburg, W.V.
+The Chemours /DuPont Washington Works is located in Washington, West Virginia, approximately 7 miles southwest of Parkersburg, W.V.
 The 1,200-acre site is situated along the Ohio River and has manufactured various polymer products since 1948.
 The facility has 14 operating and service divisions that span a manufacturing area nearly 1 mile in length

 Volatile organic compounds are the main constituents found in the site’s soil and groundwater.
 These compounds primarily consist of methylene chloride, and trace levels of tetrachloroethene, and 1,1,2-trichloro-1,2,2-trifluoroethane.
 In addition, a surfactant dispersing agent, ammonium perfluoro-octanoate, has also been detected at the site.